Yujingchen/react.nutrition-tracker/README.md

 ## Note

 DNT is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.
-Live demo is deployed to Heroku(https://heroku.com/)
+Live demo is deployed to Firebase Hosting

 ## TODO List